 Everything You Need for Sparkling Floors: Tools and Solutions

 Mops are your dearest assistant in the never-ending fight for sparkling floors.
-Actually, your home needs two of them – a dry mop which works great for collecting pet hair, dust, and dirt, and a wet mop, which is designed for picking wet spills and washing hard-surface floors.
-If you are carpet owner, make sure to check this post on how to prolong its life.
+Actually, your home needs two of them – a dry mop which works great for collecting pet hair, dust, and dirt, and a wet mop, designed for picking wet spills and washing hard-surface floors.
+If you are a carpet owner, check this post on how to prolong its life.

 If you don’t have a wet mop mounted on a swivel base with removable terry covers, it is time to get one.
 It is easy to use and extremely efficient – the dry cover quickly collects liquid spills, and when the cover is dampened in a solution, it removes dirt easily.
 However, don’t forget to replace the covers when they get too soiled.